tejaswin-amara/kl-sync/CODE_OF_CONDUCT.md

 ## If something goes wrong

 - **In public:** flag it respectfully in the issue or PR.
 "This comment crosses a line" is better than escalating.
-- **In private:** email `tejaswinamara@klh.edu.in` with details.
+- **In private:** email `tejaswinamara@gmail.com` with details.
 Be specific about what happened and why it's a problem.
 - **Expect action:** maintainers will investigate and take appropriate steps (warning, comment deletion, account suspension).

 ## Scope